The Crucible (1957 film): Reception

 Les Sorcières de Salem sold 1,686,749 tickets.
-For their appearance in it, Signoret won the 1957 BAFTA Award for Best Foreign Actress and Mylène Demongeot was nominated for the BAFTA Award for Best Newcomer in the same year.
+For their appearance in it, Signoret won the 1957 BAFTA Award for Best Foreign Actress and Mylène Demongeot was nominated for the BAFTA Award for Most Promising Newcomer to Film in the same year.
 In the 1957 Karlovy Vary International Film Festival, the Best Actor Award was given to "all actors of Les Sorcières de Salem in collective, and especially to Yves Montand."

 The New York Times film critic Bosley Crowther wrote: "out of The Crucible...
 Jean-Paul Sartre and Raymond Rouleau have got a powerful and compelling film...
 For now Mr. Miller's somewhat cramped and peculiarly parochial account... comes forth as a sort of timeless drama...
 This is a persistently absorbing film."
 Time magazine's reviewer commented that "Witches of Salem is a foredoomed but fascinating attempt...
 But it hardly helps the scriptwriter's case...
 When he sums the whole story up as an early American instance of class warfare."

 Michel Contat and Michel Rybalka, who edited and annotated Sartre's writings, wrote that Sartre introduced a strong element of communist class struggle into his adaptation of Miller's play, especially by turning Danforth from merely sanctimonious to a calculated villain who pulls the strings behind the trial, while making the character of Abigail more complex and consequently, almost sympathetic.
 In the introduction to the 2010 edition of The Crucible, editor Susan C. W. Abbotson described the film's plot as a "conflict between capitalists and heroic Marxists", writing that "Miller felt the Marxist references were too heavy-handed.
 Most critics agreed."
 Abbotson also commented that "Sartre changed the play's theme...
 His version becomes despiritualized...
 As it desires to present us the heroic representatives of Communism."
 In another occasion, Miller told that he disliked the film because it "reduced man to a digit in the socialist dialectic."

 According to Susan Hayward, the picture's release shortly after the crushing of the 1956 Hungarian Uprising by the Soviets caused several critics to attack it as a work of pro-communists, who resisted Joseph McCarthy and the French War in Algeria but supported the Kremlin.
 Hayward, however, viewed it as standing in favor of the right to exercise free speech in general.

 Arthur Miller wrote: "Mylene Demongeot, was [in The Crucible] truly beautiful and so bursting with real sexuality as to become a generalized force whose effects on the community transcended herself."